micro/micro/README.md

 gives you all the commands you expect to understand what's happening with your micro services.
 It also includes an interactive mode.

 - **Service Proxy:** A transparent proxy built on [Go Micro](https://github.com/micro/go-micro) and the [MUCP](https://github.com/micro/protocol) protocol.
-Offload service discovery, load balancing, message encoding, middleware, transport and broker plugins to a single a location.
+Offload service discovery, load balancing, fault tolerance, message encoding, middleware, monitoring and more to a single a location.
 Run it standalone or alongside your service.

 - **Service Templates:** Generate new service templates to get started quickly.
 Micro provides predefined templates for writing micro services.